What is the most practical Aikido for law enforcement purposes?

 Police defensive tactics are very different from self-defence.
 The aim is to assist an officer in their performance of arrest and restraint, and to increase the margin of safety for both the officer and suspect.

-Martial arts and Aikido classes include plenty of useful practical tips for arrest or restraint.
+Martial arts/Aikido classes include practical tips for arrest or restraint.
 But these methods would need to be adapted to the street scenario for police officers to find useful.

 A practical Aikido for law enforcement course would need to focus on protecting the officer and assailant from physical or psychological harm.